xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RESET.TOOLBAR**(bar\_id)

-Bar\_id    specifies the number or name of the toolbar that you want to reset.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of the toolbar that you want to reset.
 For detailed information about bar\_id, see ADD.TOOL.

 **Remarks**